-I can tell you my eight year old is.
+I can tell you my nine year old is.
 Politicians, CEO’s, revolutionists, pacifists, friends and family are.
 Anyone that tries to express or sell their ideas… their “wares”… are.
 A better idea.
 A better concept.
 A better life.
 Seriously, where would society be in general without being motivated and “sold”?
 To persuade, convince, or direct others is in its truest sense selling.
 I would go so far to say that everyone has the innate ability to sell.
 To become a sales professional however is much more than that.

-“Anyone can sell something… Do it day in and day out for years… successfully… then you can honestly hold the title of salesperson” -Chris Lott
+“Anyone can sell something… Do it day in and day out for years… successfully… then you can honestly hold the title of sales professional” -Chris Lott

 Sales Careers are different